vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 #### Steps to Run a Program:
-* Make sure you have all drivers installed onto your computer
+* Make sure you have all drivers installed onto your computer.

-_Note to Self: determine if the CP34X driver will run on its own.
-Had to install both before I got it to work. - Haley_

-_Note to Self: got it running with no drivers when using C#?? - Haley_
+    * _ May not be necessary.
+Both Python and C# can be run on the cobot without having drivers installed. - Haley_
 * Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
     * Flash the newest release via myStudio
 * On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.